conradakunga/Blog/_posts/2025-11-04-how-to-check-if-you-can-write-to-a-file-in-c-net.md

 So far, so good.

-Complications arise when there are multiple applications manipulating the file at the same time.
+Complications arise when there are **multiple applications manipulating the file at the same time**.

-Take the following code, where I open the file twice - the first time **exclusively**, and the next for **writing**.
+Take the following code, where I open the file twice: the first time **exclusively**, and the second for **writing**.

 ```c#
 // Get a temp file name